Vincent-Omondi/Dashboards-Data-Visualization/Project1 - Tableau Trading Dashboard Project Report.md

 ## Acknowledgments

-I express my gratitude to Kurt and the entire Sales & Trading team for their collaboration and valuable input throughout the development of this Tableau Trading Dashboard.
+I express my gratitude to CFI and the entire Sales & Trading team for their collaboration and valuable input throughout the development of this Tableau Trading Dashboard.